AswinAsok/millionjs/presentation/complile.md

 ### Static Tree Hoisting

+Moves the nodes that doesn't have any _state_ dependency to the top of the _JavaScript Scope_

-**JavaScript Definition For Hoisting**:Access variables and function even before they have been declared in the code.
+**JavaScript Definition For Hoisting**: Access variables and function even before they have been declared in the code.

 #### Reduction in Memory Allocation